-Australian flautist Agatha Yim completed a double bachelor degree in Music and Creative Arts in 2007 at the University of Melbourne, then spent two years at the Australian National Academy of Music on a full scholarship under the guidance of Margaret Crawford.
+Agatha completed a double bachelor degree in Music and Creative Arts in 2007 at the University of Melbourne, and later spent two years at the Australian National Academy of Music on a full scholarship for flute under the guidance of Margaret Crawford.
 In 2010, she received generous support from the Ian Potter Cultural Trust and the Tait Memorial Trust to pursue a Masters of Music in Performance at the Royal Academy of Music in London, studying with Michael Cox.
-She passed with Distinction, and currently works as a freelance musician in Australia, most notably as a casual musician with the Melbourne Symphony Orchestra, Orchestra Victoria, the Royal Australian Airforce Band, and as a sessional musician for commercial recordings and performances.
-Agatha is a founding member of the Round Window Ensemble with cellist Michael Dahlenburg, and pianist Leigh Harrold, and is a sought after music teacher in Melbourne where she is primarily based.
+She passed with Distinction.

 She has competed and toured internationally as a musician in Greece, UK, France and Spain.
 Whilst in London she was involved with Bloomsbury Opera and Opera Viscera, and made her Wigmore Hall debut in 2010 at the finals of the Australian Music Foundation Competition.
 Most recently she was invited to perform at the 2016 Salida Del Sol Festival.